 Is ADT Inc (ADT) A Good Stock To Buy Now?

-Miller Value Partners recently released its Q2 2021 Investor Letter, a copy of which you can download here.
-The Miller Opportunity Trust Class I gained 4.18%, underperforming its benchmark, the S&P 500 Index which returned 8.55% in the same quarter.
-You should check out Miller Value Partners' top 5 stock picks for investors to buy right now, which could be the biggest winners of this year.
+Ariel Investments, an investment management firm, published its "Ariel Fund", "Ariel Appreciation Fund", "Ariel Focus Fund", "Ariel International Fund", and "Ariel Global Fund" second-quarter 2021 investor letter – a copy of which can be downloaded here.
+A return of 5.52% was recorded by Ariel Fund for the second quarter of 2021, 4.8% by Ariel Appreciation Fund, 4.0% by Ariel Focus Fund, 5.3% by Ariel International Fund, and 6.2% by Ariel Global Fund for the same period.
+You can view the fund’s top 5 holdings to have a peek at their top bets for 2021.

 In the Q2 2021 Investor Letter, the fund highlighted a few stocks and ADT Inc. (NYSE:ADT) is one of them.
-ADT Inc. (NYSE:ADT) provides security, automation, and smart home solutions to consumer and business customers in the United States.
-In the last three months, ADT Inc. (NYSE:ADT) stock lost 28%.
+ADT Inc. (NYSE:ADT) is a security systems services company.
+In the last three months, ADT Inc. (NYSE:ADT) stock lost 26%.
 Here is what the fund said:

-"ADT Inc. (ADT) was a top performer over the period returning 28.12%.
-The company reported 1Q21 results that beat expectations with revenues of $1,305M, a Year-over-Year (YoY) decline of -4% versus the -7% expected, and EBITDA of $542M beating consensus of $525M.
-The company maintained full year guidance of revenue $5,050M-$5,250M (versus consensus of $5,189M), adjusted EBITDA of $2.1-2.2B (versus consensus of $2.16B) and Adjusted FCF of $450-550M (versus consensus of $447M).
-The company reiterated that they expect full year RMR (recurring monthly revenue) to grow in the mid-teens while they expect to spend an additional $150-250M on SAC (subscriber acquisition costs) with the majority of the spend hitting in the first half of the year.
-The company expects the commercial business to reach pre-COVID levels by the end of 2021.
-The company will continue to invest in their own internal IP spending ~$50M this year on next-gen solutions."
+"During the quarter, we initiated a position in ADT, Inc. (ADT) in Ariel Fund and Ariel Appreciation Fund.
+Buying the same position across both strategies is rare but shows our enthusiasm for the name.
+Here, we have a 140-year old company that has been in and out of public ownership and as a result, everyone has looked right past it.
+In our view, ADT’s brand and national presence in the security industry is unmatched, resulting in leading market share, a high recurring revenue base and attractive free cash flow generation.
+While some are concerned do-it-yourself competition will erode the installation and technology-driven moat around the business, we believe the company is well-positioned to benefit from the secular growth of smart home adoption along with strategic partnerships with companies including Google."

-In July, we published an article revealing that ADT Inc. (NYSE:ADT) is one of the 15 best security stocks to buy now.
+In July, we published an article revealing that ADT Inc. (NYSE:ADT) was one of the 15 best security stocks to buy now.

 In Q1 2021, the number of bullish hedge fund positions on ADT Inc. (NYSE:ADT) stock decreased by about 33% from the previous quarter (see the chart here), so a number of other hedge fund managers don't believe in ADT's growth potential.
 Our calculations showed that ADT Inc. (NYSE:ADT) isn't ranked among the 30 most popular stocks among hedge funds.